-Skin Cancer- Melanoma
+Skin Cancer - Melanoma

 - I. Technique - A. Electron beam and/or superficial photon radiation is considered medically necessary in the treatment of localized malignant melanoma for ANY of the following: - 1.
 Definitive treatment - a.
 When an individual is inoperable or declines surgical resection - b.
-When surgery would result in functional compromise - 2.
+When surgery would result in cosmetic or functional compromise - 2.
 Postoperative treatment for EITHER of the following: - a.
 A primary deep desmoplastic melanoma with close margins - b.
 Presence of extensive neurotropism - 3.
 Locally recurrent melanoma - B. Three-dimensional conformal radiation therapy (3DCRT) is considered medically necessary when treating regional adenopathy when ANY of the following risk factors for recurrence are present (as defined by the National Comprehensive Cancer Network® [NCCN®]): - 1.
 Extranodal extension - 2.
 One or more involved parotid lymph nodes of any size - 3.
 Two or more involved cervical or axillary lymph nodes of any size - 4.
-Three or more inguinofemoral nodes of any size - 5.
+Three or more inquinofemoral nodes of any size - 5.
 A cervical or axillary node that is 3 cm or larger - 6.
-An inguinofemoral node that is 4 cm or larger - C. Electron beam and/or superficial photon radiation is considered medically necessary to palliate unresectable nodal, satellite, or in-transit disease. - D. Electronic brachytherapy for the treatment of melanoma is considered experimental, investigational or unproven (EIU). - E. 3D conformal radiation therapy is considered medically necessary to palliate symptomatic visceral metastatic lesions.
-For treatment of bone or brain metastases from melanoma, please refer to the respective guideline. - F. The use of stereotactic body radiotherapy (SBRT) to induce the abscopal effect is considered experimental, investigational or unproven (EIU).
+An inguinofemoral node that is 4 cm or larger - C. Electron beam and/or superficial photon radiation is considered medically necessary to palliate unresectable nodal, satellite, or in-transit disease. - D. Electronic brachytherapy for the treatment of melanoma is considered not medically necessary. - E. 3D conformal radiation therapy is considered medically necessary to palliate symptomatic visceral metastatic lesions.
+For treatment of bone or brain metastases from melanoma, please refer to the respective guideline. - F. The use of stereotactic body radiotherapy (SBRT) to induce the abscopal effect is considered not medically necessary. - II.
+Fractionation - A. Up to 35 fractions is considered medically necessary for definitive radiation therapy.